Logo

 I don’t know how to describe it, but I felt this overwhelming peace and I got up from the floor that night a different woman.
 A woman completely reliant on God’s grace, because it’s all I had.

-I reached out to some of my friends who I’d worked with before doing prison ministry.
+I reached out to some of my friends with the Bill Glass Behind the Walls prison ministry who I’d worked with before.
 No one knew what I was facing behind closed doors.
-She said that she needed someone to go with her group to the prisons in California.
+They said that they needed someone to go with the group to the prisons in California.

-I’ll never forget that day, standing on that maximum security prison yard with about 500 inmates looking right at me.
-The sun was coming up behind them and as I stood there getting ready to speak all I could do was pray internally, “God, help me.”
+I’ll never forget that day, standing on that maximum security prison yard with about 400 inmates looking right at me.
+The sun was coming up behind them and as I stood there getting ready to speak.
+All I could do was pray internally, “God, help me.”

 During the darkest season of my life, battling struggles that I couldn’t speak about, here I was looking into the faces of these men.
 I could see the sadness, the broken dreams, and the curiosity on their faces.
 I knew I had a job to do, give them Jesus.